arthurEpfl/dicojs_mod/README.md

 ## Install and build

-Type the following commands to install the Node.js modules and build the project.
+Type the following commands to install the Node.js modules and build the project

 ```
 npm ci